ROTC Programs

 Army ROTC FAQs

-If you’re thinking about joining the Army ROTC, read through some of the most frequently asked questions and answers to learn more.
+If you’re thinking about joining Army ROTC, read through some of the most frequently asked questions and answers to learn more.

 Backside of ROTC cadets wearing black shirts with Thunder the GCU mascot saying GCU wants you

-Try ROTC with No Obligation to Military Service
+Try ROTC With No Obligation to Military Service

 Non-scholarship students can try Army ROTC programs for up to two years with no obligation while they work toward a college degree at GCU.
 If you have questions, or if you would like to know how to enroll in the ROTC program, send us an email.